Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/_index.en.md

 Altinn offers a robust set of APIs and event support for processing data from Altinn Apps.
 However, if these options do not align with your needs, you might consider a multi-app solution.

-### Use cases where you can consider utilize a multi-app solution:
+### Use cases where you can consider using a multi-app solution:

 We have outlined some common use cases that may warrant the multi-app approach.
 - The organization has limited development capacity or does not want